AlcesBull/zshdotfiles/README.md

-# Zsh Dotfiles
+# Zsh & Neovim Dotfiles

-A clean, portable zsh configuration with no external dependencies (except optional enhancements).
+A clean, portable zsh configuration with no external dependencies (except optional enhancements), plus a high-quality Neovim setup with minimap and QOL features.

 ## Features

+### Zsh Configuration
 - **Git-aware prompt** with status indicators (✔, ✘, !, ?)
 - **Better history management** with 10,000 entries
 - **Useful aliases** for common commands